 Include photographs where possible.
 A camera phone will produce sufficiently good quality images – remember to use the highest resolution available.

 The clinical audit team at [ORGANISATION NAME} will be in the spotlight this week as part of a national campaign to celebrate the role of clinical audit in improving patient care and services.

-Clinical Audit Awareness Week (23-27 November 2020) is a national annual campaign to promote and celebrate the benefits and impact of clinical audit and quality improvement work in health care organisations including hospitals, GP practices and hospices.
+Clinical Audit Awareness Week (13-17 June 2022) is an annual campaign hosted by the Healthcare Quality Improvement Partnership (HQIP), to celebrate the benefits and impact of clinical audit and quality improvement work in health and care organisations including hospitals, GP practices and hospices.

 Clinical audit is a way to find out if health services are meeting local and national standards and targets.
 It lets care providers and patients know where their service is doing well, and where there could be improvements.

 [NAME], [JOB TITLE] AT [ORGANISATION NAME], said: “By making reliable data available, clinical audits help to improve the care our patients receive.
 They provide the evidence to show when we’re getting it right and help us to identify areas where we need to focus our improvement efforts.

 “The clinical audit team performs a vital role.
 That’s why we’re delighted to take part in Clinical Audit Awareness Week.”

 Jane Ingham, Chief Executive of Healthcare Quality Improvement Partnership (HQIP), said: “Clinical audit, provides intelligence on which to evidence the success of health and care services, and track the differences that improvement activities make.

 “The work of clinical audit teams is essential, both as drivers of improvement in their own organisations and in terms of their contribution to the national audit data collection that allows appropriate scrutiny of our health and social care system.